 - a.
-The thoroughfare lighting components for the WBD are from the Sternberg Lighting Catalog (www. sternberglighting.com).
-The style of lighting fixtures is to capture the essence of Nassau County's railroad history while having Dark-Sky Friendly shielding and directional LED bulbs to reduce light pollution. - The pole shall be the 3300 Gateway Series, the spec sheet is attached as Appendix O. i. - 1.
-For Street lighting, the pole type shall be the smooth straight shaft. - 2.
-For pedestrian pole lighting, the pole type shall be the tapered smooth shaft. - ii.
-The arm used on the pole shall be the 91WPM. - iii.
-The Fixture shall be the 1527LED Omega fixture. - b.
-Lighting on buildings shall be the 1527LED Omega Fixture when fronting on a public thoroughfare. - c.
-Bollards shall be installed along pedestrian facilities when other street lighting has not been provided.
-Bollards shall be the E250 Euro Lighted Bollard, attached as Appendix O. - d.
+All thoroughfare lighting, public and private, shall be consistent with the WBD Lighting and Signage Concepts as developed by VHB and included in Appendix O. The style of lighting fixtures is to capture the essence of Nassau County's railroad history while having Dark-Sky Friendly shielding and directional LED bulbs to reduce light pollution.
+The lighting utilized shall be consistent along the length of each individual thoroughfare. - b.
+Lighting on building facades shall be complimentary along the length of each thoroughfare, or each village center, when the building is fronting on a public thoroughfare. - c.
+Bollards shall be installed along pedestrian facilities when other street lighting has not been provided. - d.
 The lighting of public areas, including parking lots and public plazas, is important for the safety and comfort of the user.
 Lighting of public areas, should be designed to provided the minimum lighting necessary to ensure adequate vision and comfort while being arranged so as not to cause visual interference on public thoroughfares or encroach on the visual privacy of adjacent building occupants. - e.
-Lighting along sidewalks and on connections between multi-family or non-residential developments and parking lots, public rights-of-way and transit stops shall be designed to provide for pedestrian safety. - The latest edition of the IES Lighting Handbook, published by the Illuminating Engineering Society, or North f.
-America, shall be used as a guide for the design and testing of parking facility and development lighting. - g.
+Lighting along sidewalks and on connections between multi-family or non-residential developments and parking lots, public rights-of-way and transit stops shall be designed to provide for pedestrian safety. - f.
+The latest edition of the IES Lighting Handbook, published by the Illuminating Engineering Society, or North America, shall be used as a guide for the design and testing of parking facility and development lighting. - g.
 All development and redevelopment shall use dark-sky friendly shielding and LED bulbs to reduce light pollution.